 Back in January, the boyfriend and I wanted to try a Korean place that we haven’t been before, and discovered Haroo.
 It is located in Richmond by Lansdowne Center, right beside Deer Garden.

 Haroo wouldn’t have been that noticeable if it wasn’t for the giant bright signage they have on the corner.
-You can see that thing a block away.
+I partly attribute the visit to the conspicuity of the standard sizes of banners that were hung, without which, I’d have had completely missed the venue.
+With the banners, you can see that thing a block away.
 The restaurant itself is pretty small, but comfortable and cozy.

 Most tables fit four people, so it would be a bit uncomfortable to eat here with a larger group.
 There were two waiters working, which I am assuming was the owner and his son.